aledis/getdata-project/README.md

 As a first step, we read the names of the features and names of the activities.

-Next, using grepl function we select all the features that start with t and contain mean() and std().
+Next, using grepl function we select all the features that contain mean() and std().
-The reason for choosing feature names starting with t is to get time measurements and exclude Fourier Transforms.
+We include in the data both time measurements and Fourier Transforms.
 We escape ( in regular expression for mean and std to make sure we get mean and std followed by open parenthesis.
-This allows us to exclude names containing for example meanFreq()
+This allows us to exclude names containing for example meanFreq().
+All the names are prepended with "Avg." to indicate that the data contains averages of means and stdevs.

 Selected feature names are further renamed to substitute mean() with Mean, std() with Stdev and - with period in order to standardize the names of the measurements.